kyhao/Calculate/README.md

 # Calculate
-Can calculate Simple and some advance .
+Can calculate Basic and some advance calculations.

 + - / * ^ ()